Reactions to the death of Elizabeth II: Other and international sport

-Prior to the second Australian Football League semifinal between Melbourne and Brisbane at the Melbourne Cricket Ground, between an Australian Indigenous Welcome to Country and the performing of "Advance Australia Fair", a minute of silence was observed followed by "God Save the King" to pay respects, remember and reflect on "her grit, humility and devotion to the Commonwealth."
-The first semifinal between Collingwood and Fremantle at the same venue the next night was also preceded by a minute of silence.
+Prior to the second Australian Football League semi-final between Melbourne and Brisbane at the Melbourne Cricket Ground, between an Australian Indigenous Welcome to Country and the performing of "Advance Australia Fair", a minute of silence was observed followed by "God Save the King" to pay respects, remember and reflect on "her grit, humility and devotion to the Commonwealth."
+The first semi-final between Collingwood and Fremantle at the same venue the next night was also preceded by a minute of silence.

-The NFL held a moment of silence for the Queen prior to the NFL Kickoff Game on the day of Elizabeth II's death between the Buffalo Bills and the Los Angeles Rams at SoFi Stadium.
+The National Football League held a moment of silence for the Queen prior to the NFL Kickoff Game on the day of Elizabeth II's death between the Buffalo Bills and the Los Angeles Rams at SoFi Stadium.

 Formula One held a minute of silence in the paddock for the Queen prior to first free practice session of the Italian Grand Prix at the Monza Circuit.
 Another minute of silence is also scheduled for the Sunday race itself.
 Formula One broadcasters Channel 4 and Sky Sports have planned to scale back the broadcast of the Italian Grand Prix by shortening or scrapping parts of the pre-race broadcast.
 The world feed provided to all broadcasters has also taken a more sombre tone, excluding the theme song and introduction from the beginning of the broadcast.
 Several team liveries are featuring special decals as a tribute to the Queen.
 The Supercars Championship also observed a minute of silence at Pukekohe in tribute to Queen.
-Both Williams drivers Nicolas Latifi and Nyck De Vries had a livery in the halo, resembling the birth and death dates of Elizabeth II.
+Both Williams drivers Nicholas Latifi and Nyck de Vries had a livery in the halo, resembling the birth and death dates of Elizabeth II.

 Super League games did go ahead, with a scheduled playoff match on 9 September, but a moment of silence was observed and all players wore black armbands.

+On 12 September, Major League Baseball observed a moment of silence prior to the Tampa Bay Rays-Toronto Blue Jays game at Rogers Centre.
+During the seventh-inning stretch, "God Save the King" was played prior to "OK Blue Jays."
+For the remainder of the season, the Blue Jays wore black armbands in Elizabeth II's memory.